Emergency Fund Calculator

 This Emergency Fund Calculator provides a guideline for how much you might set aside to cover unexpected expenses.
 Enter your typical monthly expenses and the number of months you want to be covered to see a suggested emergency fund target.

-Individuals and households planning financial resilience can use this to estimate a reserve target.
+Individuals and households planning financial resilience.
 It is useful for budgeting, building savings plans, or comparing how many months of expenses different savings levels would cover.

 The calculator multiplies your monthly expenses by the chosen coverage period (months).
 This yields a straightforward target amount.
 The result is a guideline rather than a precise requirement — real needs depend on personal circumstances and income stability.